This section highlights the Channel assignment and scheduling of channels for Feature packs older than AEM 6.5.5 Screens version.

 Assigning a Channel

 Follow the steps below to assign a channel to a display:

 - Navigate to the required display, for example, DemoProject --> Locations --> SanJose --> StoreDisplay .

-- Tap/click Assign Channel in the action barOr,Tap/click Dashboard and click +Assign Channel from the ASSIGNED CHANNNELS panel to open the Channel Assignment dialog box.You can understand and configure the properties from the Channel Assignment dialog box from the section below.
+- Tap/click Assign Channel in the action barOr,Tap/click Dashboard and click +Assign Channel from the ASSIGNED CHANNELS panel to open the Channel Assignment dialog box.You can configure the properties from the Channel Assignment dialog box from the section below.
 Refer to Channel Properties section to learn more about channel properties.

 Understanding Channel Properties from Channel Assignment